BracketSpace/Notification/readme.txt

 * [Added]: Plugin deactivation feedback popup
 * [Added]: Conditional tag `is_notification_defined()` to check if notification will be send
 * [Changed]: Notifications class is now singleton and partialy moved to Admin class
+* [Changed]: Notification trigger metabox is now under the subject
+* [Changed]: On the single Notification edit screen there are only allowed metaboxes displayed

 = 1.4 =
 * [Fixed]: Missing 3rd argument on page publish